Dermatology Clinical Trials & Prospective Studies

 - Be 19 years or older

-- Purpose: Collect tissue and/or blood from patients with dermatologic conditions at UNMC for the purpose of future genetic, cellular, molecular, and clinical database studies
+The bank collects tissue and/or blood from patients with dermatologic conditions for the purpose of future genetic, cellular, molecular and clinical database studies

-- To be eligible for this study, individuals must meet the following criteria:
+To be eligible for this study, individuals must:

-- Have a dermatologic condition and having a biopsy and/or blood drawn
+- Have a dermatologic condition and be having a biopsy and/or blood drawn

 - Be 19 years or older

-- Purpose: Extract and organize information relevant to the presentation, course, management, and outcomes of patients with skin cancer, infectious, inflammatory, autoimmune, and rheumatologic conditions in addition to those patients seen on the inpatient and teledermatology consult service
+This registry extracts and organizes information relevant to the presentation, course, management, and outcomes of patients with skin cancer, infectious, inflammatory, autoimmune, and rheumatologic conditions in addition to those patients seen on the inpatient and teledermatology consult service

-- To be eligible for this study, individuals must meet the following criteria:
+To be eligible for this study, individuals must:

-- Be seen at UNMC Dermatology Clinic or outreach site
+- Be seen at a clinic or outreach site associated with the UNMC Department of Dermatology.

 - Be 19 years or older and willing to participate